 The paradox can also be produced without any direct self-reference, but via a short-circuit of sentences.
 For instance, here is a looped Liar:

-Various authors (notably Martin, 1967, van Fraassen, 1968, Kripke, 1975, Field, 2008) have proposed to solve the Liar paradox by dismissing Bivalence, that is, by admitting that some sentences are neither true nor false, and that the Liar is one such truth value ‘gap’ (it is a subtle issue, which we will not discuss here, whether being a gap should count as lacking any truth value, or as having a non-classical value distinct from both truth and falsity).
-These approaches are nowadays often labelled as paracomplete, and they are natural duals of the (paraconsistent) dialetheic theories of truth to be described below (for a comparative survey of the two kinds of approach, see Beall and Ripley (forthcoming)).
-The admission of truth value gaps, and the inclusion of the Liar among them, is differently motivated in the various approaches (and some motivations appear to be decidedly ad hoc).
+A radical solution, which never won big consensus but has been revitalised in recent times (Pleitz 2018), has it that there just cannot be meaningful self-rererential sentences.
+Various works (notably Martin 1967, van Fraassen 1968, Kripke 1975, Field 2008) have proposed to solve the Liar paradox by dismissing Bivalence, whereby some sentences are neither true nor false, and the Liar is one such truth value ‘gap’.
+Truth value gaps, and the inclusion of the Liar among them, are differently motivated in the various approaches.
 But the common core thought is the following: even though the Liar is a sentence such that, if it were true, it would be false, and vice versa, no explicit contradiction according to which it is both true and false need follow.
-We can avoid the contradiction by rejecting the idea that truth and falsity are the only two options for a sentence, and maintain that the Liar is neither.
+We can avoid the contradiction by rejecting the idea that truth and falsity are the only two options for a sentence: the Liar is neither.
+For a comparative survey of the two kinds of approach, see Beall and Ripley 2018.

 Now these sentences should be, on the gappy theorist’s non-bivalent approach, either true, or false, or neither.
 But, for instance, if (3) is true, then things are as it claims they are; therefore, (3) is not true (either false or truth-valueless).
 If (3) is false, or neither true nor false, in both cases it is not true; but this is precisely what it claims to be; therefore, it is true.
 We seem to have to conclude that (3) is both true and not true, contrary to the LNC.
 A similar line of reasoning goes for (4).